NatashaAC/MediationApplication/README.md

 add journal entries for those sessions, and search for mantras to use during their sessions.

 ## Entity Model Relationships
-	*1-1 Between Meditation Sessions and Journal Entries *1-M Between Mantras and Meditation Sessions
+	- 1-1 Between Meditation Sessions and Journal Entries
+	- 1-M Between Mantras and Meditation Sessions
-	*M-M Between Categories and Mantras
+	- M-M Between Categories and Mantras

 ## Features
 - [X] Add, Edit and Delete Sessions, Entries, Mantras and Categories as a Registered User
 - [X] View a List of Sessions and Journal Entries as a Registered User
 - [X] View a List of Mantras and Categories as non-registered User
 - [X] Searchbar for Mantras
-- [X] Assign and UnAssign Mantras to Categories
+- [X] Assign and UnAssign Mantras to Categories as a Registered User
 - [X] Register and Sign Up

+## To Run Project
+	- Make sure there is an App_Data folder in the project (Right click solution > View in File Explorer)
+	- Tools > Nuget Package Manager > Package Manage Console > Update-Database
+	- Check that the database is created using (View > SQL Server Object Explorer > MSSQLLocalDb > ..)

 ## Images
 ### Home Page